davdar/dotfiles/unicode/README.md

 # Fonts

-- Try `MenloX.tff` for programming with unicode; it's a mashup of Menlo (for latin character) and STIX (for unicode characters) for characters foreign to Menlo.
+- Try `MenloX.ttf` for programming with unicode; it's a mashup of Menlo (for latin character) and STIX (for unicode characters) for characters foreign to Menlo.